Federica Pellegrini: 2019

 Pellegrini won the gold medal (her fourth overall) in the 200 m freestyle race at the 2019 World Aquatics Championships held at Gwangju, with a time of 1:54.22, before Ariarne Titmus and Sarah Sjöström, taking advantage of Katie Ledecky, Emma McKeon and Taylor Ruck's withdrawals in the event, and so improving her record of being the one, among female and male swimmers, to achieve eight podiums in the same event during eight consecutive editions of the World Championships earning the title of 9th-most decorated swimmer history with individuals medals alone.

 She didn't go beyond the heats in the 50 metres freestyle and in the 100 metres freestyle.
 She took part in the finals of the 4×100-metre mixed freestyle relay and the 4 × 100 m medley relay.

 2021

 In May, Pellegrini competed at the European Championships in Budapest, where she won double silver medal respectively in the 200m freestyle and in the 4 × 200 m mixed freestyle, and a triple bronze medal in the 4 × 200 m freestyle, in the 4 × 100 m mixed freestyle and in the 4 × 100 m medley.

 At the 2020 Summer Olympics in Tokyo, she qualified for the final of the 200 metre freestyle.
 This made her the second swimmer in history (after Michael Phelps) to qualify for the final of the same event five times.

 Pellegrini announced that she would retire at the conclusion of her third ISL season.
 Her final race as a professional was in her home country in Riccione on 30 Nov 2021.

+Celebrity

+In August 2015, a section of the Lungomare delle Stelle of Jesolo was named after Federica Pellegrini and, as per tradition, the cast of the athlete's hands was made, preserved in the museum Kursaal of the city.